Lundalogik/version-control-with-git/exercises/README.md

 And in so doing, you also completed the first task in the first exercise.
 Isn't this going just swell?

-Branches makes it possible to keep different versions of your repository, and switch easily between them.
+Branches make it possible to keep different versions of your repository, and switch easily between them.
 All repositories have a branch called `master`.
 Unless your project is fairly complex, and deals with multiple release-tracks, `master` is the branch you will probably be building your releases from.